 Labor Board Judgments

-First - A problem (especially these days) - is the company that owed you money - may be out of business now.
-If it's out of business - we may be out of luck.
+There are three potential problems with labor board judgments.
+The first potential problem (especially these days) is the company that owed you money may now be out of business.
+If it is out of business and the judgment is small, you are probably out of luck.

 Go Back To Articles JudgmentBuy.com Home Page

 |Contact: John Adams at email@example.com|

 © Copyright 2001-2017 John Adams.
 Entire site is protected by copyright laws.
 All rights reserved.